 DESG Graduate Scheme: Caroline

-Case study of a student on the MOD Defence Engineering and Science Group (DESG) Graduate Scheme, now working as a Systems Analyst for weapons.
+Case study of a graduate on the MOD Defence Engineering and Science Group (DESG) Graduate Scheme, now working as a Systems Analyst for weapons.

 Caroline has a degree in mathematics.
 She’s currently working in the Assessment Group within a project team at the Defence Engineering & Science Group (DE&S), dealing with weapons.